Ferrari-7/copenhagen-city-renewal/README.md

 3. Combines this data with spatial data showing the different districts of Copenhagen.
 Makes an accompanying map.

 ## Data Used

+Data descriptions can be found in the data folder of this repository.

 * Københavns Kommunes Statistikbank.
 “KKBYG1.”
 Accessed August 8, 2023.
 https://kk.statistikbank.dk/statbank5a/SelectVarVal/Define.asp?MainTable=KKBYG1&PLanguage=0&PXSId=0&wsid=cflist.
 * Open Data DK.
 “Bydele.”
 Accessed August 8, 2023,